-physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals.
-Staff should recognise that children are capable of abusing their peers.
-Staff must challenge any form of derogatory and sexualised language or behaviour.
-Staff should be vigilant to sexualised/aggressive touching/grabbing particularly towards girls.
-Behaviours by children should never be passed off as 'banter' or 'part of growing up'.
+All staff must act on the assumption that children may be experiencing sexual violence or harassment, even if there are no specific reports of such behaviour.
+Staff must ensure that they challenge any form of derogatory and sexualised language or behaviour.
+Staff should be vigilant to sexualised/aggressive touching/grabbing, particularly towards girls or other vulnerable groups of children.
+Behaviours by children should never be passed off as 'banter', 'having a laugh' or 'part of growing up' as this can lead to an unsafe culture which normalises abuse and inappropriate behaviours and can lead to children accepting it as normal and therefore not reporting such issues.